eldaxgit/Dual_price_display/README.md

 ## License

-Open source under the MIT License — feel free to use, share, and improve it Built with the help of AI to support shop owners and developers ahead of Bulgaria's Eurozone transition ✨
+Open source under the MIT License — feel free to use, share, and improve it.
+Built with the help of AI to support shop owners and developers ahead of Bulgaria's Eurozone transition ✨